EriKWDev/nanim/README.md

 Here are all the options (keep in mind that it is the last option(s) supplied that takes priority over others):
 ```
 Options:
-  -r, --run
-    Opens a window with the scene rendered in realtime.
   -v, --video, --render
     Enables video rendering mode.
 Will output video to renders/<name>.mp4
   --gif